emmamayne23/github-profile-viewer/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Screenshots

-[Consider adding more screenshots here showing different states of the application]

 # React + Vite